Information on Teagasc Student Maintenance Grant Scheme – 1st Time Applicant

 Application Procedures for the Teagasc Student Maintenance Grant Scheme

-- Application Form and Guidance Notes will be available in early July.
+- Application Form and Guidance Notes are available here.

 - Colleges will not be in a position to handle specific queries about applications for means testing and will not be processing applications.